-I will access on my eMD through the SignOn application

-I will access on my MDCS iPad
+I will access on my eMD through the SignOn application I will access on my MDCS iPad

-I have received a paper copy of the manual

 Train Service Companion Booklets are accessed electronically through the eMD or MDCS iPad.

 Onboard Service (OBS) Employees

 I understand that I must have access to an up to date version of the SSM (electronic or paper) and all active OSUs.
 I must be able to produce all documents upon request.